-Rhodes is the largest island of Dodecanese and among the most popular islands in Greece.
+Rhodes island is the largest in Dodecanese and among the most popular destinations in Greece.
 It amazes visitors with the stunning beaches, the Medieval architecture and the many interesting monuments around the island.

 Things to see and do

-There are many interesting sightseeings on Rhodes, a place with long history and rich tradition.
+There are many interesting sightseeings in Rhodes Greece, a place with long history and rich tradition.
 As it is the largest town in Dodecanese, it is considered the capital of this group of Greek islands.
-Rhodes is geographically located between Karpathos and Kos and it is, along Santorini and Mykonos, among the most popular Greek islands.
+Rhodes island is geographically located between Karpathos and Kos and it is, along Santorini and Mykonos, among the most popular Greek islands.
 It belongs to the Dodecanese islands group.
 In the ancient times, the statue of Colossus used to stand at the entrance of the port.

-The Old Town of Rhodes are among the best-preserved Medieval towns in Europe and impresses visitors with the romantic atmosphere.
+The Old Town of Rhodes is among the best-preserved Medieval towns in Europe and impresses visitors with the romantic atmosphere.
 Walk along the narrow paved streets, visit the Venetian Castle and the Byzantine churches, stroll around the old port and you will have the feeling that the Knights of Saint John will appear at the next corner.
-Interesting places to visit on the island are also the Acropolis of Lindos, the Aquarium, the Monastery of Filerimos and the Valley of Butterflies.
+Interesting places to visit during your Rhodes holidays are also the Acropolis of Lindos, the Aquarium, the Monastery of Filerimos and the Valley of Butterflies.

-Have a look in this guide of Rhodes and find all the important information about your holidays there.
-Rhodes can be combined with other islands, such as Kos, Karpathos and Patmos.
+Have a look in this guide of Rhodes and find all the important information about your trip there.
+Holidays in Rhodes can be combined with other islands, such as Kos, Karpathos and Patmos.

 Rhodes is an island with large tourist development, therefore it has accommodation for all preferences, from luxurious spa resorts to family apartments.
 These accommodations are spread all around the island.
-The most popular beaches close to Rhodes Town are Ialyssos, Ixia, Paradisi, Theologos, Kallithea and Faliraki.
+The most popular beaches close to the Town are Ialyssos, Ixia, Paradisi, Theologos, Kallithea and Faliraki.
 Many of these accommodations are actually large resorts with pools, gym, jacuzzi and spa treatments.
-Accommodations are more traditional in the other tourist places of Rhodes.
+Accommodations are more traditional in other tourist places.
 Cozy apartments are also found in Lindos and in close beaches.

 Highlights in Rhodes